prody/ProDy-website/tutorials/watfinder_tutorial/singlePDB.rst

 To have access to the raw data, we need to include an additional parameter *ouput='info'* in :func:`.calcWaterBridges`.

+The atomic output can also be transformed to this detailed information using :func:`.getWaterBridgesInfoOutput`.

 .. ipython:: python
    :verbatim: